FunkyMuse/foSho/README.md

 - Global navigation
 - Multi and single module support

-Everything you can do with the Official Jetpack Compose Navigation
+Everything you can do with the Official Jetpack Compose Navigation but in a type safe way.

 ### Setup
 The library is available through [JitPack](https://jitpack.io/).